CHAPTER 4 (Underground Injection)

 006.01C Before operating a new well drilled or converted for enhanced recovery injection or disposal, the casing shall be tested under the supervision of the Director.

-006.01D The operator shall monitor and record actual injection pressure and each annulus pressure at least once each week and report such monitoring monthly.
+006.01D For all Salt Water Disposal (SWD) wells, the operator shall monitor and record actual injection pressure and each annulus pressure at least once each week and report such monitoring monthly.

-006.01F All commercial facility sites must be physically secured at all times.
+006.01G All commercial facility sites must be physically secured at all times.
 The Director will determine if a site is secure.
-The Commission recommends that sites be secured by either of the
+The Commission recommends that sites be secured by either of the following:

 Complete enclosure of all wells, tanks/pits and wellhead assemblies within suitable fencing; and/or